j3lte/node-motion/README.md

 Prerequisites
 --------------

-* Only works on Linux (tested and developed on Ubuntu 14.04, Rapsberry Pi is next!)
+* Only works on Linux (tested and developed on Ubuntu 14.04, Raspberry Pi is next!)
 * Needs the motion package, currently only works on version 3.2.12 (others are developed)

 TODO